DevExpress/vscode-rushsnippets/README.md

 ## Features

-### Full Support for React, Redux, and TypeScript Coding
+### Full Support for React, Redux, TypeScript, and JavaScript Coding

 **Rush Snippets** includes complete support for the React and Redux frameworks, making it easy to create components with state and properties.
 Often-needed boilerplate code is now only a few keystrokes away, with Rush Snippets guiding you through the parts that need changing.